metindokmen/cs-practice/README.md

-# A personal playground for practicing CS concepts.
+## A personal playground for practicing CS concepts.

+### I also use this repo to teach this stuff, so I'll be adding comments for explanation and for documenting my thought process.